Quick and Easy Homemade Kale Chips

 - While kale chips are a healthy replacement for regular potato chips or unhealthy options, it does taste bitter.
 So you will have to play around with this basic recipe to get your desired taste.
 But bitter foods are great for your liver!

 If you have tried making your own kale chips, now is your time to shine.

 Do you have special spices or additions that you think are simply delicious?
 Then please share your experience so others and I can try them out!

 My Favorite Variation:

 The best tasting kale chips I make have one simple addition.
 I add ume plum vinegar when I am salting and oiling the chips before they go in the oven.
-Ume plum vinegar add a very little acidity, more of a salty taste but with a little sweetness.
+Ume plum vinegar adds a very little acidity and more of a salty taste but with a little sweetness.

 Kale Chips Anyone?

 Other Articles About Kale